svvoii/django_tuto/README.md

 ```
 herer the 3rd argument is a dictionary that contains the variable `name` that is passed to the html file using templating syntax.

-#### Today the templates are NOT typically used to render the HTML files.
+**NOTE**: Today the templates are NOT typically used to render the HTML files.
 Django, as a backend framework, is used mostly to manage and pull out the necessary data from the database and present it to the user.

 ## Debugging